tapsaman/MonoGameTestGame/README.md

 * use arrays for tilemap tiles? compare performance with timing methods

 could do but prob won't:
 * async loading, maybe enough for scene load methods (task lists or IEnumerator "yield" methods?)
+* parametrizable sprite animation speed, e.g. to bind with walk speed
+* forwards/backwards looping sprite animation
+* Character's direction prop should be named Facing?
+* action fields/"callbacks" could be named uniformly (OnThing or WhenThing)